Linguistics: Style

-Stylistics also involves the study of written, signed, or spoken discourse through varying speech communities, genres, and editorial or narrative formats in the mass media.
+Stylistics involves the study of written, signed, or spoken discourse through varying speech communities, genres, and editorial or narrative formats in the mass media.
 It involves the study and interpretation of texts for aspects of their linguistic and tonal style.
 Stylistic analysis entails the analysis of description of particular dialects and registers used by speech communities.
 Stylistic features include rhetoric, diction, stress, satire, irony, dialogue, and other forms of phonetic variations.
 Stylistic analysis can also include the study of language in canonical works of literature, popular fiction, news, advertisements, and other forms of communication in popular culture as well.
 It is usually seen as a variation in communication that changes from speaker to speaker and community to community.
 In short, Stylistics is the interpretation of text.

 In the 1960s, Jacques Derrida, for instance, further distinguished between speech and writing, by proposing that written language be studied as a linguistic medium of communication in itself.
 Palaeography is therefore the discipline that studies the evolution of written scripts (as signs and symbols) in language.
 The formal study of language also led to the growth of fields like psycholinguistics, which explores the representation and function of language in the mind; neurolinguistics, which studies language processing in the brain; biolinguistics, which studies the biology and evolution of language; and language acquisition, which investigates how children and adults acquire the knowledge of one or more languages.